 Log in to your LastPass account and generate Sharing Keys.

 You’ll receive your Client ID and Client Secret with your LastPass account.

-Register your public application using this form.
+To register your public application, complete this form.

 After your register, you’ll receive your Client ID and Client Secret: